Kgo222/ClassroomClarity/notebooks/maddie/README.md

 ### 3/4/2025 Team meeting
 Discussed how the physical deisign of the hub casing should look.
--Wanted to prioritize flexibility in user placement of the hub while also keeping portability in mind
+- Wanted to prioritize flexibility in user placement of the hub while also keeping portability in mind
 - Presented the idea of using an ipad case as a basis for the design
     - gives ability to change angle of the screen
     - allows to fold into a less intrusive size for transport